-As a council tenant you must pay your rent on time.
+You must pay your rent on time.

 Paying by direct debit is the easiest way to pay.
 We expect new tenants to set up a direct debit to pay their rent when they sign their Tenancy Agreement.

 The council will give at least two weeks’ notice of any changes to payments.
-This means you are always aware of what money we will take out of your bank account.
+This means you are always aware of what money we will take out of your account.

 A convenient and secure way to pay, available 24 hours a day, seven days a week.

 Pay by telephone

 You can pay over the automated phone service, any time of the day, 7 days a week.